entbappy/Which-Bollywood-Celebrity-You-look-like/README.md

 # Which Bollywood Celebrity You look like

-A Deep learning based streamlit web app which can tell with which bollywood celebrity you face resembles
+A Deep learning based streamlit web app which can tell with which bollywood celebrity your face resembles